 What is a VoIP Gateway?

-VoIP Gateway is a device that converts a phone signal into digital data.
-It allows businesses or customers to make and receive calls through the internet.
+A VoIP Gateway is a device that converts a phone signal into digital data.
+It enables businesses and customers to make and receive calls over the internet.

-It connects legacy phone systems like VoIP PBX and analog phones to modern VoIP technology, enabling advanced features without replacing hardware.
+It connects legacy phone systems, such as VoIP PBXs and analog phones, to modern VoIP technology.
+It enables advanced features without replacing hardware.

 How Does a VoIP Gateway Work?